From Our Office in Plymouth, MI, Our Trusted Attorneys Aggressively Represent Clients Facing Criminal Misdemeanor Charges in SE Michigan.

 Let Us Put Our Extensive Criminal Defense Experience to Work For You

-There are few attorneys in Southeast Michigan better suited to represent you than our founder, Brad Aldrich.
+There are few criminal lawyers in Michigan better suited to represent you than our founder, Brad Aldrich.
 With more than 20 years of experience practicing law in the region, he understands how the courts, judges and prosecutors work - and he has earned their respect.